South Wales Police provide a number of associations to support staff for the duration of their service.

 - Assisting in maintaining the policy of reconciling family life and professional life for women and men.

-The Gay Staff Network is a support network for all employees of South Wales Police.
+The LGBT Network is a support network for all employees of South Wales Police.
 Our main aim is to achieve an environment that is free from direct and indirect discrimination, harassment and victimisation in the form of homophobia, and we are trying to achieve this by:

 - Working towards equal opportunities for gay, lesbian and bisexual police service employees within all aspects of the organisation